-The 7th edition of the Digital Rights and Inclusion Forum (formerly Internet Freedom Forum- IFF) will hold from April 23 – 25, 2019 in Lagos Nigeria.
-The Digital Rights and Inclusion Forum has gained a reputation as an important platform where conversations on digital policy in Africa are shaped, and policy directions forged.
-If you are interested in privacy, affordable Internet, increasing women’s access to digital tools, Internet shutdowns and similar themes, mark your calendar and join members of civil society, the technical community, academia and private sector for yet another agenda shaping event in 2019.
-Registration for #DRIF19 ended January 31, 2019.
+The 8th edition of the Digital Rights and Inclusion Forum will hold between April 21 and 23, 2020.
+The Digital Rights and Inclusion Forum has gained a reputation as an important platform where conversations on digital policy in Africa are shaped, policy directions debated and partnerships forged for action.
+If you are interested in privacy, affordable Internet, increasing women’s access to digital tools, Internet shutdowns and similar themes, mark your calendar and join members of civil society, the technical community, academia, government and private sector for yet another agenda shaping event in 2020.
+Registration for #DRIF20 will close on December 31, 2019.

 DRIF is an arena where tough topical global issues around Internet rights, especially in Africa, are discussed between civil society, technology companies, government, academia and other stakeholders.
-For the first time ever, the Forum will focus considerable time and energy on digital inclusion, after organising six editions that focused heavily on digital rights.
-We believe digital inclusion is crucial in a continent where internet access is still a luxury or entirely nonexistent for many.
+For the second year in a row, the Forum will focus considerable time and energy on digital inclusion, as we believe that digital inclusion is crucial in a continent where internet access is still a luxury or entirely non-existent for many.

 Entrepreneur and Business Management Trainer with over 38 years of international experience in business management and in the telecommunications industry, majority of which have been in C-Level positions in private multi-national companies and in government Telecom Policy & Regulation.
 Dr Ndukwe is a Fellow of the Nigerian Society of Engineers (FNSE), Fellow of the Nigerian Institute of Management (FNIM) and Fellow of the Nigerian Academy of Engineering, FAEng.
 He is author of several papers on Utility Regulation/Sector Policy and business management.
 Engineer Ndukwe has represented Nigeria at various international events and is a regular resource person at local and international conferences and events.
 He was appointed the Chief Executive Officer of the Nigerian Communications Commission (NCC), Nigeria’s Telecommunications Regulatory Agency by the President in 2000 and proceeded to preside over the building of an internationally respected institution.
 Under his tenure at the NCC, the ICT industry witnessed tremendous growth and transformation, leading to what has been generally referred to as the era of Nigeria’s Telecommunication Revolution.
 Prior to his appointment to the NCC, Dr Ndukwe was the MD/CEO of General Telecom Plc and had held several senior and top level Executive positions in leading multinational telecommunications companies.
 He is also a Vice Chairman of the ITU Telecom Development Advisory Group (TDAG) representing Nigeria.
 Dr Ndukwe is currently chairman of Openmedia Group as well as a part time Faculty at the Lagos Business School where he heads the Centre for Infrastructure Policy, Regulation and Advancement, CIPRA.
 He had previously served as Co-chairman of the Presidential Committee to develop Strategy and Roadmap for universal Broadband Access for Nigeria.
 He is currently the Vice Chairman of the National Broadband Council with the Minister of Communications Technology is Chairman.